In-patient luxury rehab center in Thailand

 How to prevent psychotic disorder?

 There is no certain way to prevent psychotic disorder.
 The causes of psychotic disorders are largely unclear, which is why there is no specific prevention strategy.
 What people with a family history of the psychotic disorder can do to reduce the risk or delay the onset of psychotic disorder revolves around avoiding drugs and alcohol.
-When taking prescription medications that act on the brain, make sure to adhere to the instructions and doctor’s recommendations.

-Make sure to get help for extreme stress and trauma in order to process them in a healthy manner.
 Keep strong social ties, participate in activities with friends, family, or coworkers, and communicate openly.
 Stick to the treatment plan in order to prevent future episodes of psychosis or reduce their frequency.

 What are the treatments for psychotic disorder?

-• Psychotherapy: a combination of medications and therapy may work best for patients with a psychotic disorder.
-Different types of psychotherapy can help with symptoms, but the most effective is cognitive behavioral therapy (CBT).
+• Psychotherapy: A combination of medications and therapy work best for patients with psychotic disorder.
+Different types of psychotherapy help with symptoms, but the most effective is cognitive behavioral therapy (CBT).
 The role of CBT is to change thought patterns that lead to delusions and hallucinations.
 Patients learn to recognize negative or unrealistic thought patterns and replace them with more realistic alternatives.
 Cognitive-behavioral therapy is based on the premise that thoughts influence emotions and behaviors.
 Evidence confirms that CBT helps improve symptoms of psychosis, including both positive and negative symptoms.
-This type of therapy also helps patients cope with trauma and learn skills for better functioning in daily life.
+This type of therapy additionally helps patients cope with trauma and learn skills for better functioning in daily life.
 The exact number of sessions depends on the severity of symptoms and a patient’s progress.
 In most cases, a minimum of 16 sessions is necessary for at least six months.

 Do psychotic disorders have a cure?